r3ply/r3ply/site/content/docs/config.md

 - `comment_received_notif_{}"` - new comment notification template (string template)
 - `&comment_received_notif_{}"` - new comment notification template (file reference)

-## Full Config
+## Complete Config

-Below is the full config, with all values filled out.
+Below are all config keys, commented, with example values filled out.
 Note that the vast majority of these values have defaults.

 <div class="select-all">